 Justin: “If it was there, but we don’t know that it was, but here’s what we do know.
-Someplace the translators of both the Septuagint, which came first, and the Syriac came later, and then the early church and in Syriac the New Testament, but they found that that came from some text, somewhere, someplace.
+Someplace the translators of both the Septuagint, which came first, and then the Syriac came later, and then the early church, and in Syriac the New Testament, but they found that that came from some text, somewhere, someplace.
 It came from a Hebrew source, because it started with the Septuagint.
 And this guy’s an imbecile.
-This rabbi Easy’s a total liar.
+This rabbi, he’s a total liar.
 He knows, he knows that the Jews were the ones who translated, not the Christians.
 He says what?”

 Christy: “He says the Christians edited it and the Christians changed it to fit their Bible.”